jshuadvd/hacks-n-notes/training.md

 - delegation framework
 - OAuth2.0 is token-based
-- *valet key* - like valet parking key
+- it's like a *valet key* - like valet parking key.
+Has it's limitations for safety reasons

 ## React